BND Hamburger Icon

 TipTip

-CRM analytics offer an easy way to give your business insights on customer behavior and the performance of your marketing efforts.
+CRM analytics offer an easy way to give your business insights into customer behavior and the performance of your marketing efforts.
 Learn how CRM analytics work in our comprehensive guide.

 If your company is large enough, you may be able to hire a market intelligence analyst.
 As a specialist, the analyst can develop a more nuanced picture of the market.